-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent MED2321 MA Externship 6.5 10 10 160 32.5 Final Term or Permission of PD
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre- requisite(s) /Concurrent MED2321 MA Externship 6.5 10 10 160 32.5 Final Term or Permission of PD Course Code Course Title Academic Credits Lecture Hours Lab Hours Outside Hours Pre- requisite(s) /Concurrent

 Students are placed in a healthcare facility to practice clerical and clinical skills for a total of 160 hours.
 Students have oversight from both a campus and externship site representative, including the evaluation of the student on site.
 Students do not receive remuneration for externship/clinical, as this experience is a part of their education and cannot be used in place of a staff member on site.
 Students also prepare for their certification exams through practice tests and review.
-The student will review updated OSHA regulations along with discussion on Hepatitis B and the HIV virus.
+The student will review updated OSHA regulations along with discussion on Hepatitis B and HIV virus.
+Prerequisite: Final Term

-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent NUR1030 Fundamentals of Nursing I 3 45 0 0 90 NUR1120, BSC1085C and BSC1086C; Concurrent with NUR1035C
+Course Code Course Title Academic Credits Lab Hours Clinical Hours Outside Hours Pre- requisite(s) /Concurrent NUR1030 Fundamentals of Nursing I 3 45 0 0 90 NUR1120, BSC1085C and BSC1086C; Concurrent with NUR1035C